 If there were any Catholic priests in Massachusetts, they weren’t allowed to say Mass.
 Acadians who wanted to get married did so by laymen and hoped they could renew their vows in front of a French priest some day in the future.

 At first, the Acadian exiles had some freedom.
 Some took jobs as sailors and left for Canada.
 In response, the General Court passed a law in April forbidding Acadian exiles to work as sailors.
 Soon after, lawmakers ordered them to stay within the boundaries of their assigned towns.

-Marbleheaders complained about their 37 Acadians because they could escape by water.
-If they didn’t, the town would have to support them.
+Marbleheaders complained about the 37 Acadians they got stuck with.
+They could escape by water, but the town would have to support them if they didn't.

 A fisherman named Belloni Melancon ended up in the frontier village of Lancaster.
 He apprenticed his son to an artisan to earn money, but the artisan beat him so badly he couldn't use his arm for a month.
 Then the town got sick of supporting the destitute Melancons.
 Some townspeople took Belloni's crippled wife from her bed and threw her into a cart.

 Melancon then petitioned the General Court to let him move to Weymouth, where he could earn a living as a fisherman.
 The General Court allowed him to go to Weymouth and fish, and the state paid for his rent and wood.

 The towns expected the General Court to reimburse them for the expense of keeping the Acadian exiles.
 The General Court in turn expected payment from Nova Scotia.
 Nova Scotia expected payment from Great Britain.
 Only Massachusetts helped pay to feed, house and clothe the Acadian exiles who couldn’t support themselves.